 Robert was born in Baxley, Georgia, a small timber and farming town.
 He moved to Okeechobee with his mother, Annie Tolifer Butler, when he was four years old.
 They had very little money when Robert was growing up.
 He spent much of his time exploring nature and became well acquainted with the Everglades and Lake Okeechobee.
-As a boy, he drew and hunted rabbits, hogs, and deer.
+As a boy, he hunted rabbits, hogs, and deer.
 Reflecting on these activities, Robert recognized the similarity in the two activities; both artists and hunters need to pay attention to their environment.
 As a young child, he learned to “read” the land.

-He graduated from a segregated high school, and because his employment choices were limited, he mowed lawns and did maintenance work at dairies.
+Robert graduated from a segregated high school, and because his employment choices were limited, he mowed lawns and did maintenance work at dairies.
 When one of his lawn clients saw his drawings, he gave Robert an $11 oil painting to encourage his talent.
 This same customer also helped him get a job as a hospital orderly.
-Working in the hospital, as the sun went down, Robert would look out the window and have a strong desire to paint the sunset.
+Working in the hospital as the sun went down, Robert would look out the window and have a strong desire to paint the sunset.
 His hospital position gave him proximity to potential customers and he was able to sell work to doctors and other hospital personnel.
 One discerning doctor commissioned him to paint a prized Appaloosa horse.
 Robert had to repaint the picture forty times, a lesson that taught him patience and the importance of detail.

-To give more visibility to his art, he set up his easel by a mall in the center of town.
+To give more visibility to his art, Robert set up his easel by a mall in the center of town.
 Word spread and Butler’s sales increased.
 When an Okeechobee librarian saw his work, she paid a $25 fee for him to take a correspondence art class.
 Remarking on the area’s reputation as a racist town, art promoter and early Highwaymen collector Jim Fitch explained to Klinkenberg, “Okeechobee, some folk will tell you, might be the heart of Florida’s redneck belt.
 But many who helped Robert along the way were white.”
 In fact, Robert claimed he didn’t remember racism in the 50s and 60s, or maybe, he said, he didn’t want to remember it.
 In spite of the racial tensions of the times, the town helped him succeed.

 In 1969, Don Herold, then Director of the Polk Museum of Art, saw Robert’s work and offered him a show.
 After the 1970 exhibition at the museum, his sales increased substantially.
 Robert Butler was on his way to becoming an established, marketable artist.